Viitorul: Neutrality period

-Viitorul hosted much speculation about Bulgaria's own neutrality.
+In December 1914, Viitorul ackowledged that Austria-Hungary had achieved military superiority with its raids on Belgrade.
+The paper hosted much speculation about Bulgaria's own neutrality.
 As noted by Marghiloman, in early 1915 it had been persuaded by overzealous French propagandists, including Claude Anet and Frédéric Jenny, to announce that Bulgaria would enter as an Entente ally.
+The newspaper then intervened to reprimand Diamandy, who had announced that Romania was poised to join the war against the Central Powers.
+In February, it clashed with Ententist left, represented by Adevărul publisher Constantin Mille.
+It attacked the latter through claims made by Theodor Rășcanu, namely that Mille had taken bribes from the Russian embassy; Mille himself was able to obtain denials from all those whom Rășcanu had cited as witnesses, allowing him to proclaim that Viitorul was irresponsible and libelous.
 In July, Viitorul was used by Brătianu's cabinet to dismiss rumors that a new regional alliance was being formed between Romania, Bulgaria, and Greece.
-Also then, Viitorul engaged in a polemic with the Conservative-Democratic Party and its "National Action" movement, which wanted Romania to immediately join the Entente—by mid-1915, government was openly clashing with the Ententist opposition, leading Viitorul to cut down on its Ententist content.
-Its own editorial line mirrored Brătianu's tactics: criticized by the French journalist René Moulin as transactional and petty, it supported a delayed intervention, waiting out for the Entente to be at a clear advantage.
+Also then, it engaged in a polemic with the Conservative-Democratic Party and its "National Action" movement, which wanted Romania to immediately join the Entente—by mid-1915, government was openly clashing with the Ententist opposition, leading Viitorul to cut down on its Ententist content.

+Viitoruls own editorial line mirrored Brătianu's tactics: criticized by the French journalist René Moulin as transactional and petty, it supported a delayed intervention, waiting out for the Entente to be at a clear advantage.
 In late August, the newspaper informed its readers that "nothing had changed" in Romania's neutralist position.
 In September 1915, there were clear signs that Bulgaria was set to join the Central Powers, and was mobilizing its troops in preparation.
 The issue caused great distress at the National Action, and especially at its newspaper Epoca, led by the former Conservative Filipescu.
 Seeking retaliation, Epoca announced that Brătianu was preparing his resignation; the latter immediately laughed this off with a rebuttal appearing in Viitorul.
 While endorsing Brătianu's political leadership, the newspaper responded to Filipescu's allegations about mismanagement at the Ministry of War.
 Duca remembers this as a glorious moment for Viitorul, since it was able to publicly refute the claims made by its adversaries.
 During the debate, Viitorul veered into personal attacks aimed at Nicolae's son, Grigore Filipescu.
 As Duca notes, this "ugly turn" may have seriously harmed Filipescu Sr's already frail health.
 Marghiloman suggests that Grigore was in the right, but unwise in the methods chosen for his own defense.
 In November, the younger Filipescu pounced upon Viitorul editor M. D. Berlescu, who had to be rescued by bystanders.

-In December, Viitorul publicized a speech by PNL activist Mihail Orleanu, which indicated that all the party wanted Romania to join the Entente, as a way of "fulfilling its national ideal" regarding Transylvania, but also that only Brătianu could decide on the "opportune moment."
+Though it still published literary works (including early poems by the Jewish writer H. Bonciu), Viitorul was absorbed by the contextual political scandals.
+In December 1915, it publicized a speech by PNL activist Mihail Orleanu, which indicated that all the party wanted Romania to join the Entente, as a way of "fulfilling its national ideal" regarding Transylvania, but also that only Brătianu could decide on the "opportune moment."
 The Central Powers were by then interested in swaying public opinion against the intervention, and began paying off various Romanian newspapermen—including Viitoruls Saniel Grossman.
 Though categorically denied by Banu with an explanatory piece, the rumor was confirmed when the Siguranța sifted through the notebooks of foreign spies that it had arrested.
 It was also confirmed in Duca's memoirs, though he also noted that Grossman, whom he presented as a "scribe" and the only Jew left at Viitorul, only took "modest sums".
 A 1920 inquest launched by the Assembly of Deputies additionally discovered that, in early 1916, the German Empire had also subsidized Viitorul as a whole, by means of the Deutsche Bank.